sofiberry/IP-JS_Game/README.md

 # IP-JS_Game

- And this Hangman Game is my first Javascript game
+ This Hangman Game is my first Javascript game